backlogrpgs/backlogrpgs.github.io/_posts/2022-09-01-ultima1fmtowns.md

 The FM Towns is a personal computer produced by Fujitsu from 1989 to 1997.
 It was commercialized only in Japan and had a few revisions with different hardware, including a console variant, the FM Towns Marty, arguably the first 32-bit console.
 For the time, they were good machines and very capable on the multimedia and gaming aspects.

-So, is this release a graphical update or a true overhaul?
+Interesting Japanese computers aside, is this release a graphical update or a true overhaul?
 Let's find out.
 <!--more-->

 <div class="adiv">